 Why is Scotland a prime rocket launch site?

-It has been almost a year since it was announced that Scotland could host the very first UK spaceport - and interest is far from waning.

-By the end of the year, plans could be submitted to build a facility at the A'Mhoine Peninsula in Sutherland.
+In 2020, planning permission was secured to build a space port at the Moine Peninsula in Sutherland.

 But Scotland has a number of regions which look attractive to aerospace companies for development.

-A consortium has revealed plans to build the UK's first vertical launch site at Scolpaig, North Uist, following months of investigations.
+A consortium revealed plans to build the UK's first vertical launch site at Scolpaig, North Uist, following months of investigations.

 Shetland has also been earmarked as a desirable location.